connectrpc/grpchealth-go/README.md

 This module is stable.
 It supports:

-* The three most recent major releases of Go.
-Keep in mind that [only the last two releases receive security patches][go-support-policy].
+* The two most recent major releases of Go (the same version of Go that continue to [eceive security patches][go-support-policy]).
 * [APIv2] of Protocol Buffers in Go (`google.golang.org/protobuf`).

 Within those parameters, `grpchealth` follows semantic versioning.